SpursGoZmy/IM-TQA/README.md

 sh apply_RCI.sh
 ```
 #### Step 4: Compute exact match score
 Based on the positive row ids and column ids, the predicted answer cell ids are extracted (i.e., cell_ID_matric[row_id][col_id]) and are compared with gold answer cell ids to compute exact match scores.
-Make sure related file path in the `compute_RCI_exact_match.py` are correct.
-The predicted results of one run was saved at `./datasets/IM_TQA/RGCN-RCI_test_pred_results.pkl`.
+Make sure related file path in the `compute_RCI_exact_match.py` are correct (line 36-47).
+The predicted results of one run will be saved at `./datasets/IM_TQA/RGCN-RCI_test_pred_results.pkl`.
 ```python
 python compute_RCI_exact_match.py
 ```